-It’s that time of year again – the time to spring (a.k.a stumble) forward into daylight savings.
-On March 12th we will be setting our clocks ahead by one hour.
+It’s that time of year again – the time to spring (a.k.a stumble) forward into daylight savings and setting our clocks ahead by one hour.
 While it may not sound like a big deal, this time change can have a serious impact on sleep quality for people of all ages.

 Instead of letting your sleep suffer, arm yourself with the following tips and tricks for surviving daylight savings time: